pepijndevos/pepijndevos.github.com/pepicamp.markdown

 - mug, plate & cutlery
 - toothbrush

-And of course whatever else you need for your own comfort and entertainment.
+And of course whatever else you need for your own comfort and entertainment, maybe some game, a picnic blanket, or a powerbank for you phone or something.
+A more exhaustive list of stuff you might consider bringing can be found on the [CCC how to survive page](https://events.ccc.de/camp/2023/infos/how-to-survive.html).

-I plan to come by car and pass by Decathlon to buy some campsite cooking equipment.
+I plan to come by car and pass by Decathlon to buy some campsite cooking equipment to cook together.

-If you need me to buy you anything, let me know.
+As long as there is space in my car I'd be happy to take orders for some extra camping equipment.

 ### How to get there